onqtam/headjack/src/business_models.md

 It will take some time for markets to mature and the dust to settle once specialization & competition are democratized, but then prices will be low and the efficiency & quality of services high.

+what if apps have to explicitly pay to infra for their data to be stored?

+services will no longer have the host-centric model to point to as the reason for siloing data - just the fact that we would give an address to our documents that is beyond any specific host is enough of a reason for the nature of competition to change

 # Attribution